Ahmed215Raza0/Ahmed-Raza/README.md

-# Ahmed Raza’s Personal Portfolio
+# Ahmed Raza Personal Portfolio

 This project is a personal portfolio website created to showcase my skills, academic projects, and contact information.
 It serves as a comprehensive online resume to display my work.